 Polycystic Ovarian Syndrome (PCOS) is a leading cause of female infertility; in fact, PCOS is the most common cause of chronic anovulation (when a woman’s ovary does not release an egg).
 It is estimated that about one in five women in the UK have polycystic ovaries1.

-- One in five women in the UK have polycystic ovaries1
+- PCOS is a condition caused by hormone imbalance and miscommunication between the brain and ovary resulting in irregular periods.
+One in five women in the UK have polycystic ovaries1

 - With treatment, most women with PCOS are able to become pregnant1

 - Because of the hormone imbalance associated with PCOS, ovulation tests may give a misleading result.

 What is Polycystic Ovarian Syndrome (PCOS)?